loboris/MicroPython_K210_LoBo/README.md

 > This MicroPython port is now in a stable phase, but some bugs and issues can be expected, please report<br>
-> All standard MicroPython functionality and modules are implemented, as well as advanced thread support, file system support, display module, nettwork, enhanced K210 peripheral support ...<br>
+> All standard MicroPython functionality and modules are implemented, as well as advanced thread support, file system support, display module, network, enhanced K210 peripheral support ...<br>
 > *Modules providing support for still unsupported K210 peripherals will be implemented soon*
 >

 ***

-> For discussion about this MicroPython port please wisit the [dedicated Forum](https://loboris.eu/forum/forumdisplay.php?fid=17)
+> For discussion about this MicroPython port please visit the [dedicated Forum](https://loboris.eu/forum/forumdisplay.php?fid=17)

 ***

-[Wiki pages](https://github.com/loboris/MicroPython_K210_LoBo/wiki) are provided with detailed imformation about usage, classes, methods ... (not yet complete)
+[Wiki pages](https://github.com/loboris/MicroPython_K210_LoBo/wiki) are provided with detailed information about usage, classes, methods ... (not yet complete)

 ***